mind-ll-matter/yt_bulk_downloader/README.md

 1. Open Firefox
 2. Go to YouTube and ensure you're logged in
 3. Run the script again

+If you get FFmpeg-related errors:
+1. Verify FFmpeg is installed correctly by running `ffmpeg -version` in your terminal
+2. Make sure FFmpeg executables are in your PATH or project directory
+3. For Windows users, ensure you have both `ffmpeg.exe` and `ffprobe.exe`

 For other issues, check the Windows notifications for error messages.